 Why CPAs are on the frontlines in the battle against bad data

-As the world generates more and more information, accountants occupy a unique role in ensuring it remains reliable and trustworthy
+As the world generates more information, CPAs occupy a unique role in ensuring it remains reliable and trustworthy

 In 2011, the world produced 1.8 zettabytes of data.
 Is that a lot?
 According to tech research firm IDC, 1.8 zettabytes—or 1.8 trillion gigabytes—is the equivalent to every person in the world having 215 million MRI scans every day for a year.
 Ten years ago, IDC called 1.8 zettabytes a “colossal” amount of data.
 Now we know better.